lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 The Adoption of ADR in Ghana

-Throughout the world, there is a visible shift in the legal sector as organisations and individuals opt to resolve disputes through mediation, arbitration and other means rather than through litigation.
-The same is true in Ghana, where the growing popularity of alternative dispute resolution is rubbing up against a generally conservative legal ecosystem.
+Throughout the world, there is a visible shift in the legal sector as organisations and individuals opt to resolve disputes through means other than litigation.

 Accredited arbitrator Beyeeman Akyea divulges more on the current ADR climate of Ghana in this feature.